 Here are some of the key points with the Squat Matrix:

-– This is not an exercise that I would load up at all with most clients I work with… for most clients, were using this with bodyweight only just as a means to warm up before squatting.
-If I know the individual doesn’t have a whole lot of restricted motion, and/or gross biomechanical imbalances, I’ll throw in a dumbell for a goblet squat matrix, just to get a little extra weight to “sit into” the positions.
-If it’s your first time, don’t be a meathead about it, just use bodyweight.
+– This is typically not an exercise that I would add load with most clients I work with.
+Using this with bodyweight only, or as a means to warm up before squatting would be a great starting point.
+If I know the individual doesn’t have a whole lot of restricted motion, and/or gross biomechanical imbalances, I might have the client hold a dumbbell in a “goblet” position, just to get a little extra weight to “sit into” the positions.

 – The key is to go into a range of motion that does not illicit pain or anything more than moderate discomfort.
-I see the goal of the squat matrix as a means of loosening up joint capsules in the hips, knees, ankles, and feet, and bringing blood flow to the working tissue.
-In other words, we want to “feather” into new motion, not “force” into new motion if we don’t have it.
+I see the goal of the squat matrix as a means of gaining access to joint ROM in the hips, knees, ankles, and feet.
 Work gradually, and be kind to your body 🙂

 – Spend more time in ranges of motion that feel tighter/more restricted. anywhere from 3-10 reps, depending on the feel you get with each position.

 – If circuit training is your thing, we can program it like this: